SethHibpshman/Counter-Game/README.md

 # Counter Game

-> A two-player button-mashing contest built on the ESP32-S3, featuring a live countdown timer, real-time score tracking, a sparkle winner animation, and automatic game reset — all rendered on a 128x64 OLED display.
+> A two-player button-mashing contest built on the ESP32-S3, featuring a live countdown timer, real-time score tracking, a sparkle winner animation, and automatic game reset: all rendered on a 128x64 OLED display.

 ## Table of Contents